 Mount Rundle is an icon of Banff National Park and dominates the sky over both Banff and Canmore.
 It has seven distinct peaks over 12km and the East of Rundle refers to the last peak to the East over the town of Canmore.
 The EEOR summit is 2,545m (8,350 ft) in elevation and is an easy scramble with 875m (2,870 ft) of elevation gain.

 The hike up East End of Rundle starts at Whiteman’s Pond dam at the top of Canmore Hill.
 There are two parking areas, but the latter from Canmore is the best for access to EEOR.
-The trail starts right between two flagged power poles you can see in the photo below.
+The trail starts right between two flagged power poles you can see in the photo above.

 The trail begins a quick ascent up through the woods through a series of switchbacks.
 Make note of the well-worn trail and downed trees to mark the way as it easy to end up on any number of trails used for climbers, goats, or both.